forcedotcom/sfdx-core/README.md

 https://sinonjs.org/

 Sinon stubs and spys must be cleaned up after test invocations.
 To ease the use of Sinon with sfdx core we've exposed our sandbox in TestSetup.
-After adding your own stubs or spys to the sandbox we can cleanup the sandbox for you.
+After adding your own stubs and/or spys we can cleanup the sandbox for you.

 ```
 import * as assert from 'assert';